BjornvanBraak/Solvency-II-Regulatory-Search/README.md

 Subquestions
 * What is an appropriate format for embedding of tables?
 * What is an appropriate format for using a table with an LLM?

+# notes
+notes on experiment on regulatory search

+## solvency II
+only english dutch guidelines download instead of main one alleen pdf geen excels unclean scraping not verified. some 429 status erros, added retry mechanism improvements on guidelines scraping: filename versions are to long (cannot save in github) problems with github repository saving the name, for guidelines scraped as document names are to long --> solvency-II-files/guidelines-level 3-v0.1/